andreacoi/gpro-rgb/README.md

 Because sometimes you just want your keyboard to look _awesome_ without having to install a 500MB "gaming suite" that eats your RAM for breakfast.

+## Dependencies 📦

+This app is built with the following dependencies:

+- [libusb](https://libusb.info/) - For USB device communication;

 ## Installation 🛠️

 _(Coming soon!)_